 - While the oven is heating, take the squash and slice it in half, lengthwise and cut off the ends.
 Squash can have a tough exterior, so make sure you use a good chef’s knife and have a towel to keep the squash from sliding.

 - Take your knife and gentle score the squash in diagonal cuts across its meat to help the squash absorb salt and oil for a richer taste.
 When it’s scored, salt pretty liberally with some kosher salt and let it sit for five minutes to help dry out the squash.

-Heat the skillet over medium heat.
+- Heat the skillet over medium heat.
 Once hot, drizzle some olive oil into the pan and move it around to help coat the base of the pan.

 - Drop the squash in the pan, face down (aka meat against the pan).

 - Press the squash into the pan so that it makes complete contact with the pan and can start developing a tasty caramelized Millard reaction on the meat.

 - Leave the squash cooking, face side down, for the next 2-3 minutes.
 Don’t flip it!

 - At this point, the oven should be 350 degrees.
 Transfer the pan from the stove top to the oven and cook for 10 minutes - maybe more if your squash is bigger.

 - When the squash is done, use a fork to pierce through the skin.
 If it pierces easily, and the squash is soft, it’s done!
 If it’s tough or hard to pierce, keep cooking!

 - Plate squash “meat” side up so can admire the caramel crisp!
 Top with pesto, toasted almonds to together the sweet, salty, and savory flavors!